BrewhouseTeam/brewhouseteam.github.io/_posts/2015-07-31-be-nice-to-others-and-your-future-self-use-data-objects.md

 ## Serializing data with Virtus

 It is really easy to serialize a Virtus object into a database or a cache store.
 Say you want to persist a Report in an ActiveRecord model.
-We define the `report` attribute as a `:json` column and wrap it with a `Report` data object.
+We define the `report` attribute as a `:json` column and wrap it with a `Report` Data Object.

 {% highlight ruby %}
 class Report